kalama-io/ens-lookup/README.md

 2. The request is usually: http://127.0.0.1:38090/forward/{ensDomain}

-3. Supports setting the provider via configuration file or dynamically configuring the service in code.
+3. Supports setting the provider via configuration file or dynamically querying the configuration service in the code.

 4. At least one query provider is needed, you can go to [infura](https://docs.infura.io/networks/ethereum/how-to/secure-a-project/project-id) to apply for it, but generally there are limits on the number and frequency of queries.
+If you want no limit may need to pay or provide your own services.